jts272/pp5-retro-replay/README.md

 Appropriate use of meta tags were employed in the head element, such as a description, keywords and dynamic page titles across the site.
-Outgoing links, such as those to Facebook were given an attribute to signify the the page is opened in a new context and is not relevant to its origin as far as search indexing is concerned.
+Outgoing links, such as those to Facebook were given an attribute to signify that the page is opened in a new context and is not relevant to its origin as far as search indexing is concerned.

 An XML sitemap was generated at [XML-Sitemaps.com](https://www.xml-sitemaps.com/)